 She frowned, not really knowing where this woman was going with this.
 “Okay?” was all she could say in response and nothing more.
 With how earnest the woman looked Taryn felt like she couldn’t anyhow.

 “Good, and…” she stopped to glance around before kneeling near her to speak in a hushed voice.
-“You and your friends should leave this place; other wise the demon of this place might spirit you away.”
+“You and your friends should leave this place; other wise the demon might spirit you away.”

 Before Taryn could respond the younger woman returned.
 “I’m back,” she said in English.
 “Sorry, that took longer then expected!” she then handed Taryn a bottle of water as Yoko moved away.
 “Drink it slow, alright?”